kamleshp214/donna/README.markdown

 ## About

-Built by Kamlesh Prajapat as a fun side project to bring *Suits*’ Donna to life as a task manager.
+Built by Kamlesh Porwal as a fun side project to bring *Suits*’ Donna to life as a task manager.
 Connect with me on [LinkedIn](https://www.linkedin.com/in/kamleshp214) to chat about Python, automation, or witty AI assistants!